District Designated Funds (DDF) – District Grants

 - District Grant projects must ordinarily be started and completed within one Rotary Year.

-- District Grants projects cannot begin until the Grant Application has been approved.
+- District Grant projects cannot begin until the Grant Application has been approved.

 - Clubs that have supported the Annual Fund will be given priority.